 The well-being aim in question here is "A More Equal Wales" as this was the purpose of this work.
 It will also contribute towards A Prosperous Wales, as it will improve people's situations and equality characteristics.
 Also, a Wales of Cohesive Communities, where people with different equality characteristics receive better fairness.
-The 5 ways of working are met like this: Long-term - the objectives that will be created are 4-year ones, but their impact should be greater than this; Prevent - by allowing people to give their opinion we will create characteristics which will work for us to remove barriers; Integrating - this plan will be a project with the Council's Plan and will affect the Council's work as a whole; Collaboration - we collaborate with the public by including them in the engagement and also with other public organisations in the region through the North Wales Public Sector Equality Network and this will feed in to meeting the objections for North Wales; Inclusion - the purpose of the consultation is to allow people to give their opinion and influence on these objectives before we make any decision.
+The 5 ways of working are met like this: Long-term - the objectives that will be created are 4-year ones, but their impact should be greater than this; Prevent - by allowing people to give their opinion we will create characteristics which will work for us to remove barriers; Integrating - this plan will be a project with the Council's Plan and will affect the Council's work as a whole; Collaboration - we collaborate with the public by including them in the engagement and also with other public organisations in the region through the North Wales Public Sector Equality Network and this will feed in to meeting the objectives before we make any decision.